newren/git-filter-repo/README.md

 [bytestrings](https://docs.python.org/3/library/stdtypes.html#bytes)
 everywhere instead of strings.

-There are three callbacks that allow you to operate directly on raw objects that contain data that's easy to write in [fast-import(1) format](https://git-scm.com/docs/git-fast-import#_input_format):
+There are four callbacks that allow you to operate directly on raw objects that contain data that's easy to write in [fast-import(1) format](https://git-scm.com/docs/git-fast-import#_input_format):
 ```